Galium aparine: Distribution

-The species is native to a wide region of Europe, North Africa and Asia from Britain and the Canary Islands to Japan.
-It is now naturalized throughout most of the United States, Canada, Mexico, Central America, South America, Australia, New Zealand, some oceanic islands and scattered locations in Africa.
-Whether it is native to North America is a question of some debate, but it is considered to be native there in most literature.
+The species is native to a wide region of Europe, North Africa, and Asia, from Britain and the Canary Islands to Japan.
+It is now naturalized throughout most of the United States, Canada, Mexico, Central America, South America, Australia, New Zealand, some oceanic islands, and scattered locations in Africa.
+Whether it is native to North America is a matter of some debate, but it is considered native there in most literature.
 It is considered a noxious weed in many places.

 Ecology

-The plant can be found growing in hedges and waste places, limestone scree and as a garden weed.
+The plant can be found growing in hedges and waste places, limestone scree, and as a garden weed.

 G. aparine prefers moist soils and can exist in areas with poor drainage.
 It reportedly flourishes in heavy soils with above-average nitrogen and phosphorus content, and prefers soils with a pH value between 5.5 and 8.0.
 G. aparine is often found in post-fire plant communities in the United States, likely developing from onsite seed and therefore rendering controlled burns an ineffective means of removing G. aparine in areas where it is considered a noxious weed.

 Geese frequently consume the plant, hence the common names "goosegrass".
 Many insects feed on it, including aphids and spittlebugs.

 The anthraquinone aldehyde nordamnacanthal (1,3-dihydroxy-anthraquinone-2-al) present in G. aparine has an antifeedant activity against Spodoptera litura, the Oriental leafworm moth, a species which is considered an agricultural pest.
 The mite Cecidophyes rouhollahi can be found on G. aparine.